 For that it became necessary to incorporate a new force, someone with similar thinking.
 HispanicLA is now alive and exists outside the web.
 It expands through events, organized by my friend, and now partner and co-editor of HispanicLA, Nestor Fantini.
 We even endorsed for the first time a candidate for this presidential election.
 This is how we participate in the life of the community, honoring those who contribute their art and opinions to our society.

-For in a world where most successful websites these days are sexy, trendy, clicky and viral, there is room for HispanicLA.
+For in a world where most successful websites these days are sexy, trendy, clicky and viral, there is room for HispanicLA and LatinoLosAngeles.

-And where there is almost no place for good writing, or for good journalism, and not much art or literature, or progressive political discourse and dialogue in Spanish, there is room for HispanicLA.
+And where there is almost no place for good writing, or for good journalism, and not much art or literature, or progressive political discourse and dialogue in Spanish, there is room for HispanicLA and LatinoLosAngeles.

-Where journalism is dying, where the printed word is dying, where the truth is dying, we must make room for HispanicLA.
+Where journalism is dying, where the printed word is dying, where the truth is dying, we must make room for HispanicLA and LatinoLosAngeles.

-And so I recommend going to HispanicLA.com, clicking on the stories, and reading, reading, reading.
+And so I recommend going to HispanicLA.com and LatinoLosAngeles, clicking on the stories, and reading, reading, reading.
 Enjoy.

 This short speech was delivered at a tribute event for Actor Marcelo Tubert on 02/28/2020, at the Antaeus Theater in Glendale, California.